-6 political stories to watch as a revamped Seattle City Council begins 2020
+New chapter starts in Seattle politics; here are 6 storylines to watch

 The Seattle Metropolitan Chamber of Commerce bombed in the November elections, endorsing only two winners, so corporate leaders may have less juice at City Hall than usual.

 But another group, like the Greater Seattle Business Association, could step into the void.
-The LGBTQ organization was also a loser in November, supporting Sawant’s challenger.
+The Capitol Hill-based LGBTQ organization endorsed neither Sawant nor challenger Egan Orion in November.
 But beloved mom-and-pop shops have been closing at an alarming clip, and with the Chamber’s brand damaged, the smaller GSBA could gain clout.

-The group will lobby for more small-business assistance, plus commercial rent regulation and “legacy” business protections, executive director Louise Chernin said.
+The group will lobby for more small-business assistance, plus commercial rent regulation and “legacy” business protections, said executive director Louise Chernin, who donated as an individual to Orion’s campaign.

 “Social justice advocates and small business owners can be partners,” she said.

-Note: Correction: An earlier version of this story mistakenly stated that the GSBA supported Seattle City Councilmember Kshama Sawant’s general-election challenger in 2019.
-The organization doesn’t make endorsements and endorsed neither candidate.